huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * When we ask someone to do us a favor we will be more successful if we provide a reason.
 People simply like to have reasons for what they do.

 * How to not forget your keys?
-	1. Metal fan with ice blocks on the back, parallel to the direction of airflow
-	2. Metal fan with wet towels hanging in the front (evaporative cooling)
-	1. Cheap
-	2. Natural (more eco-friendly)
-	3. Not only a clothing softener, but also a clothing deodorizer (especially good for towels!)
-	4. Will remove hard water deposits in your washing machine as well
-	5. DO NOT MIX VINEGAR AND CHLORINE BLEACH OR COLOR SAFE BLEACH EVER!!!!
-THEY WILL PRODUCE DANGEROUS CHEMICALS!
-	1. bed
-	2. office chair
-	3. mattress, pillow, blanket, etc.
-	4. shoes
-	5. phone
-	6. laptop, monitor, keyboard, mouse, etc.
-	1. 泡鍊條
-	2. 做冷泡燕麥粥
-	3. 分裝現打蔬果昔
-	4. 做咖啡奶泡 (with 微波爐)
-	5. 裝堅果、椰棗 etc. (better than 保鮮盒)
-	6. 裝巧克力可可粉、肌酸粉、咖啡粉 etc.
-	6. 裝巧克力可可粉、肌酸粉、咖啡粉 etc.
-	1. The awkward pause: just pause, raise an eyebrow, and look at them in silence—Oftentimes when you tell someone you can’t do x because of y, people will give you all kinds of suggestions of how to cancel/postpone x and do y instead.
-People will try to “solve” the problem of why you can’t do something because they see what they want you to do as more important than what’s already on your agenda
-	2. Say it with humor
-	3. The soft “no” (“no but”, “thank you but”)
-	4. Use e-mail bounce backs (like the auto response when someone is out of the office)
-	5. “Let me check my calendar and get back to you.”
-	6. “Sounds very interesting, but I will pass it at the moment”
-	7. “Yes, but what should I deprioritize?”
-	8. “You are welcome to X. I am willing to Y.”
-	9. "I can’t do it, but X might be interested."
 	1. Always put the keys first thing into the backpack/luggage if you plan to leave home at a later time
 	2. Insert the keys into the door lock
 	3. Put the keys on your shoes or under whatever you need to take with you leaving home